apache/apisix-website/website/blog/2021/12/01/apisix-supports-azure-functions.md

 }'
 ```

-Now any requests (HTTP/1.1, HTTPS, HTTP2) to URI `/azure` on the APISIX gateway will trigger an HTTP invocation to the aforesaid function URI and response body along with the response headers and response code will be proxied back to the client.
+Now any requests (HTTP/1.1, HTTPS, HTTP2) to URI `/azure` on the Apache APISIX gateway will trigger an HTTP invocation to the aforesaid function URI and response body along with the response headers and response code will be proxied back to the client.
 For example ( here azure cloud function just take the `name` query param and returns `Hello $name`):

 ```shell
 curl -i -XGET http://localhost:9080/azure\?name=Bisakh